osg-htc/docs/docs/data/stashcache/overview.md

 1. You can deploy from RPM as described in our [documentation](install-cache.md)

-We strongly suggest that you __allow us to operate these services for you__.
-The software that implements the service changes frequently enough, and is complicated enough, that keeping up with changes requires significant effort.
-As you fall behind with what you installed, we are likely to eliminate you from the OSDF for operational and/or security reasons.
+We strongly suggest that you __allow us to operate these services for you (option 1)__.
+The software that implements the service changes frequently enough, and is complicated enough, that keeping up with changes may require significant effort.

-Why put all the effort into learning how to install and operate these services unless you are committed to keeping up with the changes?
-You are much better off letting our experts deploy and operate these services for you.
+If your installation is deemed too out-of-date, your service may be excluded from the OSDF.

 __For more information on the OSDF__, please see our [overview page](https://osg-htc.org/about/osdf/).